-We will measure your weight and height.
-We may need to place a cannula (a thin, plastic tube) into your arm, through which we will inject a contrast dye, if required.
+As preparation for the scan, we will measure your weight and height.
+We will place a cannula (a thin, plastic tube) into a vein in each arm.
+During the scan we will inject a contrast dye into one of the cannulas.
 Contrast dye helps certain tissues and blood vessels show up more clearly on the images.
+We will also inject a medication (adenosine or dobutamine) into the other cannula.